LLaMA-Adapter: Efficient Fine-tuning of Language Models with Zero-init Attention: Related Work

-\paragraph{Parameter-Efficient Fine-Tuning.} The pre-training and fine-tuning paradigms have been proven to be highly effective in different language and vision tasks.
-Compared to full fine-tuning, Parameter-Efficient Fine-Tuning (PEFT)~\cite{peft} methods freeze most parameters of pre-trained models, and can still exhibit comparable capabilities on downstream tasks.
-Various PEFT techniques have been explored, including prompt tuning~\cite{li2021prefix,lester2021power,liu2021gpt,liu2021p-tuning,qin2021learning,zhang2023personalize}, Low-Rank Adaptation (LoRA)~\cite{hu2021lora, zhang2023adaptive,hedegaard2022structured}, and adapters~\cite{houlsby2019parameter,pfeiffer2020adapterfusion,lin2020exploring, chen2022vision,rebuffi2017learning}.
-Prompt tuning appends a collection of trainable prompt tokens to pre-trained large models, which are inserted either to the input embeddings only~\cite{lester2021power, liu2021gpt}, or to all of the intermediate layers~\cite{li2021prefix, liu2021p-tuning}.
-LoRA~\cite{hu2021lora} introduces trainable rank decomposition matrices into each network weights~\cite{karimi2021compacter}, which have indicated promising fine-tuning ability on large generative models~\cite{stable-diffusion-lora,touvron2023llama}.
-Adapters~\cite{houlsby2019parameter} insert lightweight adaption modules into each layer of the pre-trained transformer and have been extended across numerous domains~\cite{gesmundo2022munet,gao2021clip,zhang2021tip,zhang2022pointclip}.
-In this paper, we propose a new PEFT method, LLaMA-Adapter, specially designed for LLaMA~\cite{touvron2023llama} and instruction-following fine-tuning.
-Existing PEFT methods might potentially disturb the pre-trained linguistic knowledge by directly inserting randomly initialized modules.
-This leads to unstable fine-tuning with large loss values at early training stages.
-To this end, LLaMA-Adapter adopts a zero-initialized attention with gating factors to well mitigate such a issue, which progressively incorporates the instructional cues with the frozen LLaMA.
-Moreover, we verify the effectiveness of our approach to fine-tune large models in other domains.
-Aided by the adaption prompts with zero gating, our efficient fine-tuning of ViT~\cite{dosovitskiy2020image} and RoBERTa~\cite{liu2019roberta} exhibit competitive downstream performance respectively on vision and language tasks, demonstrating superior generalization capacity.
+\paragraph{Parameter-efficient Fine-tuning.} The pre-training and fine-tuning paradigms have been proven to be highly effective in different language and vision tasks.
+Compared to full fine-tuning, Parameter-Efficient Fine-Tuning (PEFT)~\citep{peft} methods freeze most parameters of pre-trained models, and aim to exhibit comparable capabilities on downstream tasks~\citep{wang2018glue,puzikov2018e2e}.
+Therein, prompt tuning appends a collection of trainable tokens to pre-trained large models, which are inserted either to the input embeddings~\citep{lester2021power, liu2021gpt} or every intermediate layer~\citep{li2021prefix, liu2021p-tuning}.
+LoRA~\citep{hu2021lora,zhang2023adaptive,hedegaard2022structured} introduces trainable rank decomposition matrices into each network weights~\citep{karimi2021compacter}, indicating promising fine-tuning ability on large generative models~\citep{stable-diffusion-lora,alpaca_lora}.
+Adapters~\citep{houlsby2019parameter} insert lightweight adaption modules into each block of the transformer and have been extended across numerous domains~\citep{gesmundo2022munet,gao2021clip,zhang2021tip}.
+Different from previous efforts, we propose the LLaMA-Adapter with zero-initialized attention specially designed for instruction tuning and multi-modal reasoning of LLaMA~\citep{touvron2023llama}.
+Some existing works also adopt gating techniques in prompt tuning~\citep{yoo2023improving,goswami2023switchprompt}, but conduct a naive gated combination of different prompt tokens with randomly initialized factors.
+Instead, our gating factor learns from zero during training, and is delicately integrated into self-attention layers.
+Another branch of work applies zero initialization to convolutional networks~\citep{zhao2021zero}, text-to-image diffusion models (ControlNet~\citep{controlnet}), or vision-language learning (Flamingo~\citep{alayrac2022flamingo}).
+They are not PEFT methods requiring large-scale parameters, and have motivations for better network-level initialization or feature-level fusion via residual connections, very different from our interaction controlling within attention layers.